-With China and other countries refusing to take our recycling we need to reduce the amount of single use plastic.
+With China and other countries refusing to take our recycling, we need to reduce single-use plastic.

-Reducing the amount of purchased goods is an efficient and sensible measure to save energy and money.
-For example, do you really need to buy a clothes dryer or can you dry your clothes in the sun?
+Reducing the number of purchased goods is an efficient and sensible measure to save energy and money.
+For example, do you need to buy a clothes dryer or can you dry your clothes in the sun?

-Ask yourself if you really need that new item of clothing.
-Can you buy it second hand, swap or trade it on eBay or facebook groups?
+Ask yourself if you need that new item of clothing.
+Can you buy it second hand, swap or trade it on eBay or Facebook groups?
 Or can you go without it?
 Search for sustainable fashion.

 Try to buy products with as little packaging as possible.
-Buying in bulk or in large boxes, rather than individually wrapped products means less garbage.
-Buy items that can be used repeatedly (non-disposable).
+Buying in bulk or large boxes rather than individually wrapped products means less garbage.
+Also, buy items that can be used repeatedly (non-disposable).

-Upcycling is the new buzz word.
+Upcycling is the new buzzword.
 It’s the process of transforming by-products, waste materials, useless, or unwanted products into new materials or products of better quality or for better environmental value.
-This toaster was rubbish and now turned into a funky little plant holder.
+For example, this funky little plant holder.

 Reusing objects makes sense.
 There is no reason to succumb to the pressure of buying the latest model, even if it’s faster or brighter.
 Generally, the longer the product lasts, the less impact it causes environmentally.